 Products like Pepcid AC® are called histamine H2 blockers, or acid blockers.
 Acid blockers reduce the production of stomach acid.
 They relieve heartburn, acid indigestion, and sour stomach.
 Take these drugs according to the directions on the package, or as your doctor tells you.
 Acid blockers you can buy without a prescription include:

 - Axid AR®

-Should I take antacids and acid blockers together?
+Should I take antacids and acid blockers together to treat heartburn?

-Your doctor may want you to take antacids when you start taking acid-blocking drugs.
+Your doctor may want you to take antacids when you start taking acid blockers.
 Antacids will control your symptoms until the acid blockers start to work.
 If your doctor prescribes an antacid, take it an hour before (or an hour after) you take an acid blocker.